 Flexibility in the RPD Program is emphasized, so the director may make adjustments based on an individual student's experience and needs.
 If the student does not complete the degree requirements within one academic year, they must be completed within three years after matriculation.

-For thorough preparation and to reflect the issues most relevant to practitioners, the program is organized into 4 components: Regular and concentrated courses, internships, and site visits.*
+For thorough preparation and to reflect the issues most relevant to practitioners, the Real Property Development LL.M. program is organized into 4 components: Regular (foundational and elective) courses, concentrated courses, internships, and site visits.*

 Foundational, Semester-Long Course